-The IRREGULATORS’ new report is based questions surrounding comments made by AT&T to the CA Broadband Council and the CA Public Utility Commission pertaining to networks investments and fiber optic lines in California and even in the US.
+The IRREGULATORS’ new report is based on questions surrounding comments made by AT&T to the CA Broadband Council and the CA Public Utility Commission pertaining to network investments and fiber optic lines in California and even in the US.
 And it is tied to previous comments filed by as IRREGULATORS.

 In September 2020, California Governor Newsom released an executive order to develop an “action” plan in order to solve the Digital Divide by upgrading all of California with broadband, capable of 100mbps download speeds, at affordable prices.
 The California Broadband Council has been collecting comments about the Newsom plan as well as the CA Public Utility Commission (CAPUC).

 AT&T claims that it spent $135 billion over the past 5 years on the wireline and wireless networks nationwide; $8.7 billion in just California from 2017-2019.
 The company also stated it added 2.1 million additional fiber optic connections, and that only 2% of AT&T’s territory is unserved.
 AT&T wrote:

 “Over the past five years, AT&T has expanded access to high-speed Internet by investing more than $135 billion nationwide in our wireless and wireline networks.
 This totals more in domestic U.S. investment than any other public company.
 In California specifically, we invested more than $8.7 billion from 2017-2019 and expanded access to high-speed internet by building more than 2.1 million additional fiber connections across the state…. encourage the deployment of broadband to the 2% of households where services are not yet available.”